The Next Step: A process begins ...

 How Will We Get More?

 The process is now ripe for incentive.
 It is now that the concept of making their own pads is introduced.
-Through the Training Sponsorship program, we provide the THE TOOL KIT, which includes The Tool Template, and all the instructions and patterns needed for learning how to sew the menstrual pads.
-Through Training Sponsorship for Schools, donations received will provide a sewing machine for the school.
-Each school will oversee the program as part of its curriculum.
+The curriculum we've created is introduced through the local school district.
+Each school will then oversee the program as part of its curriculum.

 Unraveling the Lie